dalibo/cornac/service/README.md

 - SSH agent up and running with a private key.
 - VM must be accessible through SSH.
 The following documentation use `.virt` as resolvable domain for virtual machines.
-- a template VM called `base-cornac` with Postgres 11.

 By default, cornac reads `config.py` in working directory if it exists.
 `config.py` is a python file containing regular